-On this day in 1944, United States Marines invade the island of Tinian, in the Pacific.
-By August 1, they would be in possession of the island.
+On this day in 1944, United States Marines take possession of the island of Tinian, in the Pacific.
+They’d invaded the island just eight days earlier.
 “In my opinion,” Admiral Raymond A. Spruance would say, “the Tinian operation was probably the most brilliantly conceived and executed amphibious operation in World War II.”

 It would prove vitally important, too.
 Tinian later became the base of operations for aircraft dropping nuclear bombs on Japan.
 Its relatively flat terrain made it the perfect spot for airfields.

 It would all start with a surprise attack.

 The Japanese were expecting Americans to hit Tinian so they had heavily fortified the beaches near Tinian Town.
 Much of the island was rimmed by cliffs, but the area near Tinian Town had better beaches.
 Another similar beach at Asiga Bay was also heavily fortified, but two smaller beaches to the northwest weren’t as well defended.